pohlm01/master-thesis/4_comparison.typ

 Thus, the X.509 certificate chain has an overhead of 1,238 bytes or 99~% while the Bikeshed certificate has an overhead of 81 bytes or 12~%.
 Even though we only analyzed a single example that closely, this indicates that the X.509/@asn1 format produces a significant overhead, that can be reduced by introducing a new certificate format.
 An analysis of the certificate chains of the top websites provides shows that certificates are often even bigger than our example.
-#cite(<dennis_cert_size>, form: "author") investigated the size of certificate chains send by roughly 75,000 of the Tranco the top sides~@tranco.
+#cite(<dennis_cert_size>, form: "author") investigated the size of certificate chains sent by roughly 75,000 of the Tranco top sites, "A Research-Oriented Top Sites Ranking Hardened Against Manipulation"~@tranco.
-It shows that the 5#super[th] percentile of certificate chains is 2308~bytes big and the median certificate chain has even 4032~bytes.
+It reveals that the 5#super[th] percentile of certificate chains is 2308~bytes big, and the median certificate chain has even 4032~bytes.
 Applying existing certificate compression algorithms, this reduces to 1619~bytes and 3243~bytes, respectively~@dennis_cert_size.
-This shows that @mtc is almost always smaller in practice, even when using classical authentication algorithms instead of @pq.
+Consequently, even though X.509 certificates require less authentication-related bytes if they completely rely on the size efficient @ecdsa algorithm, the inclusion of additional attributes and inefficient encoding result in that @mtc is smaller in practice; for @pq algorithms, but also for classical algorithms.

 == Update Mechanism Considerations <sec:update_size>
 As with many optimizations, one does not get the results from @sec:certificate_size without a trade.